Satellites spot dead stars using magnetism to contain thermonuclear explosions

 “These white dwarfs were showing bursts where the brightness… would increase by up to a factor of 30 in less than an hour… and they would fade in about 10 hours,” astrophysicist Simone Scaringi, a co-author on the study, tells IE.

 After months of puzzling over the source of the sudden thermonuclear explosion, they realized the phenomenon — they call it a “micronova” — was new to science.
 In most other stellar explosions involving white dwarfs, the star is completely surrounded in a "shell" of hydrogen that burns brightly for weeks or months.
 The researchers think a micronova occurs when the white dwarf’s strong magnetic field corrals the hydrogen near its poles.

-The discovery is described in a paper published Wednesday in the peer-reviewed journal Nature.
+The discovery is described in a paper published on April 20 in the peer-reviewed journal Nature.